JackWBoynton/pangolin/README.md

 Tested under MacOS Monterey, Python 3.6+.

 ## Getting started
 The code below create a window, and render a cube and a cloud of points.
-(PYTHON BINDINGS DONT WORK YET!)
 ```python
 import numpy as np
 import OpenGL.GL as gl